http4s/http4s/docs/src/main/tut/deployment.md

 ### META-INF resources for reflection

 We need META-INF resources where we use reflection.
 In general reflection isn't used throughout http4s, however it is used by some of the logging dependencies.
-TODO: provide reference to template or simlar location for properties file...
+We've provided a native image example in the [http4s gitter8 template](https://github.com/http4s/http4s.g8)

 #### Build an assembled jar using GRAALVM